Resettlement/renewal from abroad

 Translation

 If the document is not in Dutch, English, German or French, you must have a translation made by a sworn interpreter/translator in the Netherlands.
 Are you using a translator abroad?
-Then you must also have the translation legalized.
+Then you must also have the translation legalised.

 How long will it take?